ManCla/crazyflie-simulation-python/README.md

 This repository contains a python model of the control layer of the [Crazyflie 2.x quadcopter](https://store.bitcraze.io/products/crazyflie-2-1).
 The considered setup is of autonomous flight with the [Flowdeck V2](https://store.bitcraze.io/collections/decks/products/flow-deck-v2).
 The model includes the physics, the state estimator (the extended kalman filter), and the PID controller implemented in the firmware.
-The implementation of the state estimator and of the controllers is made as adherent as possible with the actual implementation.
+The implementation of the state estimator and of the controllers is made as adherent as possible with the [actual firmware implementation](https://github.com/bitcraze/crazyflie-firmware).

 ## Repository Structure